tkem/openlap/README.rst

 - connect your mobile device via Bluetooth using Carrera AppConnect®, or a suitable serial to USB On-The-Go adapter cable.
-- take it easy during free practice, or compete in lap or time based qualifying and race sessions.
+- take it easy during free practice, go for fastest lap in qualifying, or compete in lap or time based race sessions.
-- adjust vehicle speed, brake force and fuel tank size for each car individually, even during a race or qualifying session.
 - get informed about important events, such as fastest laps or low fuel conditions, by personalized voice messages.
+- adjust vehicle speed, brake force and fuel tank size for each car individually.
+- measure up to three intermediate or sector times (S1, S2, S3) using
+  Carrera® Check Lane or compatible equipment.

 Open Lap is available as an Android app from the `Google Play Store
 <https://play.google.com/store/apps/details?id=at.co.kemmer.openlap>`_.